Flotomate/product_docs/source/asset-management/manage-asset-details.rst

             :align: center
             :alt: figure 15

-        There are four categories of Properties in {Product}:
+        There are four categories of Properties in Flotomate:

             i.
 Computer Properties